Uniform bounds for norms of sums of independent random functions: Uniform bounds for norms of empirical processes

 \subsubsection{Uniform random bound}

-The uniform non-random bounds on $\|\xi_w\|_{s,\tau}$ given in Theorem~\ref{t_uniform} depend on the density $f$ via $U_\xi(w, f)$.
-As discussed in Introduction, this does not allow to use this bound in statistical problems.
-Our goal is to recover the statement of Theorem~\ref{t_uniform} (up to some numerical constants) with the unknown quantity $U_\xi(w,f)$ replaced by its estimator $\hat{U}_\xi(w)$.
-Note also that $U_\xi(w, f)$ of Theorem~\ref{t_uniform} depends on $f$ only if $s>2$; here the quantity depending on $f$ is $\Sigma_s(w,f)$.
+$\!\!\!$The uniform nonrandom bounds on $\|\xi_w\|_{s,\tau}$ given in Theorem \ref{t_uniform} depend on the density $f$ via $U_\xi(w, f)$.
+As discussed in the \hyperref[sec:introduction]{Introduction}, this does not allow one to use this bound in statistical problems.
+Our goal is to recover the statement of Theorem \ref{t_uniform} (up to some numerical constants) with the unknown quantity $U_\xi(w,f)$ replaced by its estimator $\hat{U}_\xi(w)$.
+Note also that $U_\xi(w, f)$ of Theorem \ref{t_uniform} depends on $f$ only if $s>2$; here the quantity depending on $f$ is $\Sigma_s(w,f)$.